 - Deliverables: High fidelity wireframes created atomically, User flows built in InVision with Sketch+Craft.
 Contextual annotations in Jira.
 Animations in Tumult Hype 3.

-- My Role: IA, UX, IX, Visual design of undefined patterns.
+- My Role: IA, UX, IX, Visual design

 Digital Vision Boarding

 Leveraging the secret board functionality in Pinterest, I created a team vision board that we could use to share our thoughts and ideas and generate healthy initial conversation.
 The goal of digital vision boarding is two-fold: initially, it helps streamline stakeholders and get everyone thinking on the same page via structured brainstorming; and it allows stakeholders an avenue to share great experiences they come across after kickoff that can automatically be reseeded to the team (as a Pinterest notification) once those experiences are pinned to the board.
 This is a 60 minute exercise where the first 25 minutes are allocated to letting each stakeholder find and pin at least 5 things each (but no more than 10) to the board and the remaining 35 minutes are spent discussing what was pinned.
 For this group, because I hadn’t worked with them prior to this engagement, I made a rule that they had to stay within a mobile themed sandbox so we didn’t get wrapped around the axle discussing things that might not be relevant to this (mobile native) project, however, once I have some experience working with a team I would typically not limit them in this way.

 Establishing Guiding Design Principles

 As each stakeholder shared their pins with the group, themes began to bubble up.
 As this happened, I documented the thoughts and shared the cumulative themes with the group at the end of the meeting.
 We then voted on the 3 most important themes to use as our guiding design principles for the duration of the project:

 Establishing Information Architecture